 The darker exposure has only been introduced into the black areas of the mask shown above.
 The darker shade of grey an area of the mask is, the more of the dark exposure has been used.

 That’s it!
-It only took 5 steps to blend the two images using Luminosity Masks.
+It only took 5 steps to blend the two images using Luminosity Masks in Photoshop.
 Not too difficult, right?

 Remember the two files we started with?
 Here’s what the image looks like after the blending: